 - to taste oregano

-I chose not to add pepper in this recipe because the speck is already flavored by the aging process and I didn’t want to make this note too strong.
-Moreover, I had my Paciccio over for lunch the following day who cannot eat pepper or chili so I didn’t add it to the list of used ingredients.
-However, if you like it and want to use it, feel free to do so.
+I chose not to add pepper to this recipe because the speck is already flavored by the curing and I didn’t want to make this scent too strong.
+Also, I had my Paciccio over for lunch the next day with company who can’t eat pepper or chili, so I didn’t add it to the list of ingredients used.
+However, if you like it and want to use it, you are free to do so.

 Tools to prepare the Christmas Tree Savory Pie with speck, cherry tomatoes, and green olives